mlkdojova/jovaos/06. Lusca/2025/📰 Editorials & Pillars.md

 Welcome to the **Editorials** page.
-Here you’ll find all the main content pillars that guide the social media presence of **Lusca** — connecting music, mindset, lifestyle, and artistic vision into a single narrative.
+Here you’ll find all the main content pillars that guide the social media presence of **Lusca**, connecting music, mindset, lifestyle, and artistic vision into a single narrative.

 ---